 The model I have comes with the Clean Base® Automatic Dirt Disposal (sold separately for the i Series), which allows the Roomba i5+ Robot Vacuum to empty itself for up to 60 days.
 The bag goes in the base, and when it comes time to change it, you slide it out and slide a new one in.

-I’ve not yet had to change the bag – it’s probably getting close to 60 days – but I guess this will vary depending on the size of the area the vacuum covers, the amount of dust and dirt it picks up and how often you vacuum.
+How often it needs changing though will vary depending on the size of the area the vacuum covers, the amount of dust and dirt it picks up and how often you vacuum.

 how much does it cost?